riyaadh-abrahams/NIS/README.md

 ## Getting Started

-Run all commands from the root directory.
-The reletive paths in the code are all set up to work when running from the root directory.
+Run all java applications from the root directory.
+The relative paths in the code are all set up to work when running from the root directory.
 Do not run from withing the src directory.
+You can compile from the src directory

 ## How to Compile Everything

 javac -sourcepath src/ChatApp*.java -cp "lib/*;src"

+if that does not work then:

+    cd src
+    delete all class files

+    javac *.java -cp ../lib/*

 ## How to Run

 It is recommened that you use 2 terminals side by side.
 One for the server and the other for the client.
+Run all these commands from the root directory

 1) `Run the Server`
     java -cp "src;lib/*" ChatAppServer